Undergraduate Research Opportunities

 Visit the Faculty of Medicine's research opportunities page for the most up-to-date information.

-This course is offered to the third/fourth year students who have a strong academic background with at least a B+ in the 2nd/3rd year and an interest in research.
-It provides an exciting, challenging, and educationally rewarding experience to qualified students.
-In essence, the student, with guidance from a staff member, plans, carries out, and writes a final report on an approved, limited research project.
-In this way, the individual student is provided with experience in all of the important aspects of research.
-The course gives the student a chance to experience the challenges, rewards and frustrations of life in research.
-Students interested in the research course are encouraged to become familiar with the research activities and interests of core academic and cross-appointed staff members.
-This information is available on the department website.
-It is recommended that the student contact those individuals working in the areas of interest to discuss the staff members' availability for NFS 394Y/494Y supervision and possible research topics.
+This course is targeted to 3rd and 4th year students that have a strong academic background with at least a B+ average in their 2nd or 3rd year and have an interest in research.
+NFS394/494 will provide an exciting, challenging, and educationally rewarding experience to qualified students.
+With guidance from a faculty member, you will plan, carry out, and write a final report on an approved research project.
+You will gain experience in all aspects of research.
+You are encouraged to become familiar with the research activities and interests of core academic and cross-appointed faculty members.
+You must contact faculty members working in areas that interest you to discuss the faculty member’s availability for supervision and possible research topics.
+Please visit the department website for more information on our faculty members' research interests and contact information.

 - Prior consent of the supervising staff member.